 The aim is to bring young French and international shoe and boot-maker trainees into France and other countries’ best workshops for a period of two months (September to October).
 Supported by local master craftsmen, the winners are duty-bound to create an exceptional pair of shoes during this time, using the methods they have learnt.

-For the two first “J.M.
-Weston Foundation Awards”, four scholarships were available: two for French artisans and two for Japanese artisans.
+For the four first “J.M.
+Weston Foundation Awards”, eight scholarships were available: four for French artisans and four for Japanese artisans.

 Candidate selection and profiles